 The comfort of the handle is more important than one might realize.
 A handle will be made from the following materials:

-- Cork is a premium quality material and what most people will find to be the best, most comfortable option.
+- Cork is a premium quality material and what most people will find to be a comfortable option.
 Over time Cork will mold to the shape of your hand like a good pair of leather boots, creating a custom fitting grip.
 Cork is also naturally moisture wicking, so your hand isn't going to get as sweaty and wet, causing less abrasion between your hand and the grip which can cause discomfort.

 - Fake Cork is exactly what it sounds like.
 Companies will use an injection molded plastic but give it a facade of cork.
 Unless it says 100% cork, it likely isn't.
 Not a great option if you can afford a better quality handle.

 - Rubber handles are found in some trekking poles, particularly on the lower end.
 Rubber works, but it isn't as comfortable as foam or cork on the hand.